FCheat/Unturned-Plugin/README.md

 If you'd like to add more function hooks you can use the Visual Studio reference explorer to view through the Assembly-CSharp.dll in your Unturned_Data->Managed folder and see all the functions and classes that *apparently* we're too dumb to find for ourselves.
 Good luck out there :^)

+Check out the [Wiki](https://github.com/FCheat/Unturned-Plugin/wiki) for tutorials like Adding your own event hooks for things like when a player joins.

 # Images
 ![Plugin Load](https://i.imgur.com/LIdTx6f.png)